grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 Pre-Recommendends : When you are new to this, you could go to Step 3 now.
 When Step 3 is succesfull you can repeat the process from here.

+1. We add the Debian Bullseye reprository to our /etc/apt/sources.list and we add the latest realtime kernel .deb packages
-- We add or remove software in this stage, like .deb files.
+2. We add or remove software in this stage, like .deb files.
 We can add programs like geany or xfburn etc with are .deb packages.
-- We add the Debian Bullseye reprository to our /etc/apt/sources.list and we add the latest realtime kernel .deb packages

-- In this stage we have to log into our live-build source dir.
+3. In this stage we have to log into our live-build source dir.
 We log into the live-build directory by a mount procedure.

 		$ sudo ./chroot-start.sh

 - Now your terminal is in live-mode, check your terminal username.
 In fact you are now in a virtual os environment.
 - You are now in a virtual environment at : /iso/chroot/ This is the source directory of your new os.

-		$ dhclient -v 				# Internet connection
+		$ (live)root@user: dhclient -v 				# Activate internet connection
-		$ sudo apt-get install qtcreator  	# Tweak your distro.
+		$ (live)root@user: sudo apt-get install qtcreator  	# Tweak your distro.
-		$
+		$ (live)root@user:
-		$
+		$ (live)root@user:
-		$ - Consider to add the tweaklist.txt over here.
+		$ (live)root@user: - Consider to add the tweaklist.txt over here.
-		$
+		$ (live)root@user:
-		$ exit
+		$ (live)root@user: exit

-	 *** Now do a reboot....
-	 *** Or find a command to do a correct unmount...
-	 *** Without a reboot i got repeating terminal message " cannot read ... ".

-	 If it shows : "Parallel mksquashfs: Using 2 processors", its oke, unmount is done !!

-Edit.
-Fixed, no reboot required, unmounting : $ sudo ./chroot-end.sh
+		$ sudo ./chroot-end.sh					# Unmount command.

 ## Step 3 : Create a new iso dvd.